FabricMC/fabric-docs/develop/items/custom-data-components.md

 /give @p fabric-docs-reference:counter[fabric-docs-reference:click_count=5]
 ```

-When you hover over this item in your inventory you should see the count displayed in the tooltip!
+When you hover over this item in your inventory, you should see the count displayed in the tooltip!

 ![Tooltip showing "Used 5 times"](/assets/develop/items/custom_component_1.png)